Nir-David-Duani/Nir-David-Duani/README.md

 ---

+### Perfect Phylogeny (PP-Linear)
+Java · Algorithms · Graphs

+An efficient implementation of the Unrooted Perfect Phylogeny algorithm with O(n·m) time complexity, including deterministic radix sorting and tree construction.

+The project focuses on algorithmic correctness, performance, and clean implementation.

+Repository:
+[Link to repository]

+---

 ## Technical Focus

-- Classical Computer Vision
+- Computer Vision and Image Processing
+- Algorithms and Data Structures
-- Geometry and camera-based algorithms
+- Geometry and optimization-based methods
-- Algorithmic problem solving
+- Interest in applied AI and deep learning systems

 ---